 In general, a woman’s fertile window is the day of ovulation (usually 12 to 16 days before the menstrual period begins) and the five days preceding it.
-For the average woman that occurs somewhere between days 10 and 17.
-But the problem is that few women are average.
-So the trick for every woman who is trying to conceive is to pinpoint her own individual, most fertile time.
+For the average woman, that occurs somewhere between days 10 and 17 of her menstrual cycle.
+But the problem with using this general estimation is that few women are average.
+So the trick for every woman who is trying to conceive is to pinpoint her own individual most fertile time.

-One way to determine your individual fertile period is to keep a record of your menstrual cycle (for eight or more months, if possible).
+One way to determine your fertile days is to keep a record of your menstrual cycle (for eight or more months, if possible).
 Select your shortest cycle (say 27 days) and subtract 18 from it.
-The resulting number—nine—is your first potentially fertile day.
-Subtract 11 from your longest cycle (say 30 days) and you get 19.
-This marks your last potentially fertile day.
-So if the cycles you measured over several months were between 27 and 30 days long, you would be most fertile somewhere between days 9 and 19.
+The resulting number—nine in our example case—is your first potentially fertile day.
+Subtract 11 from your longest cycle (say 30 days) to get your last potentially fertile day—19 in our example case.
+So if the cycles you measured over several months were between 27 and 30 days long, you would be most fertile somewhere between days 9 and 19 of your cycle.

 One more method of identifying your fertile period is to notice changes in your cervical mucus.
-The mucus ranges from dry (following menstruation) to sticky (approaching ovulation) to wet, stretchy, and semi-transparent (during ovulation).
+This discharge can range from dry (following menstruation) to sticky (approaching ovulation) to wet, stretchy, and semi-transparent (during ovulation).
 Ovulation usually occurs from two days before to two days after the peak day of stretchy mucus.

 While, as mentioned above, every woman’s cycle varies slightly, here’s a day-by-day account of what happens during an average 28-day cycle as the body prepares for a possible pregnancy.

-If you are not pregnant, old dead tissue lining the uterus sloughs off, and menstruation begins.
+If you are not pregnant, old dead tissue lining the uterus sloughs off during the beginning of your cycle and menstruation begins.
 Estrogen and progesterone levels are low.
 Body temperature is 96 to 98 degrees Fahrenheit.

 The hypothalamus, a brain structure that regulates the internal organs and controls the pituitary gland, secretes gonadotropin releasing hormone (GnRH).
 GnRH, in turn, tells the pituitary to release follicle stimulating hormone (FSH) and luteinizing hormone (LH), which cause the eggs, or follicles, in one of the ovaries to begin growing.
 As the eggs grow, they produce estrogen.
 Progesterone remains low.
 Cervical mucus is dry (through days eight or nine).